Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Energy and velocity distributions in stellar encounters

-In the left panel of \refig{PSDF_New_Profile} we represent the PSDF with respect to the velocity at a fixed position in a typical subhalo after one disk crossing.
-We observe, as expected, that the stellar encounters naturally shift the distributions to higher values of velocity.
-In the right panel, we show the corresponding new profile density in the top part and the comparison to the initial profile at the bottom for the different initial PSDF introduced above.
+In the left panel of \refig{PSDF_New_Profile}, we represent the PSDF with respect to the velocity at a fixed position in a typical subhalo after one disk crossing.
+We observe, as expected, that the stellar encounters naturally shift the distributions to higher values of the velocity.
+In the right panel, we show the corresponding new profile density in the top part, and the comparison to the initial profile at the bottom for the different initial PSDFs introduced above.
 We plotted the result for a subhalo crossing the disk at three different distances from the Galactic center.
-We can remark that even in the most conservative case of the initial truncated Maxwell Boltzmann distribution -- \refeq{PSDF_MB_Trunc}, the density decreases toward the outskirts.
-At $R=$8 kpc and $R=$4.5 kpc the vertical dash-dotted lines represent the tidal radius obtained from the SL17 recipe, using a typical kinetic energy kick equal to the median.
+We can remark that even in the most conservative case of the initial truncated Maxwell Boltzmann distribution -- \refeq{PSDF_MB_Trunc} -- the density decreases toward the outskirts.
+At $R=$8~kpc and $R=$4.5~kpc, the vertical dash-dotted lines represent the tidal radius obtained from the SL17 recipe, using a typical kinetic energy kick equal to the median.
 In both cases, they correspond to positions where the new densities are already below $50$\% of the initial one.
-At $R=$1 kpc the tidal radius is evaluated to be 0 as a sizeable part of the central particles are ejected (the blue curves being below the $50$\% threshold in the bottom panel).
-To determine the true final profile we also should integrate the effect of relaxation after the shock.
-Nevertheless, this simple analysis is enough to justify the SL17 recipe and the use of the median as a typical energy kick and to compare it to more realistic effects on the density profile.
+At $R=$1 kpc the tidal radius is evaluated to be 0 as a sizable fraction of the central particles is ejected (the blue curves being below the $50$\%-threshold in the bottom panel).

+We can also remark from the bottom part of the right panel that the central density profile is found to be depleted from its initial value from this simple calculation (minor effect at 8~kpc, while already a 25\%-effect at 4.5~kpc).
+To determine the true final profile, however, we should also account for relaxation after the shock, which can goes beyond the scope of this paper.
+We still note, incidentally, that our simple description is in surprisingly good qualitative agreement with simulation results \cite{ErraniEtAl2021,StenDelos2019}.

+Overall, this simple analysis is enough to justify the SL17 recipe for the truncation radius, and for the use of the median as a typical energy kick.
+Further developments are still necessary to better account for changes in the inner density profile, which will be studied elsewhere.